It has been a full weekend of

 The Disney Premier Visa Card offers 2x points on gas, groceries, restaurants, and select Disney purchases.
 Again, unless you’re spending a lot on merchandise (and judging by the number of small princesses I’ve seen walking around some families certainly do), I think you can do better with other cards.

 - For grocery purchases, you’re almost certainly going to be better off with an American Express card.
-The American Express® Gold Card, both Amex EveryDay Cards, the Blue Cash Everyday® Card from American Express and Blue Cash Preferred® Card from American Express all offer bonus points on groceries, so even if you spend more than $6000 a year on groceries there are several options for spreading that spend across multiple cards.
+The American Express® Gold Card, both Amex EveryDay Cards, the Blue Cash Everyday® Card from American Express, and Blue Cash Preferred® Card from American Express and are more rewarding

-- For dining, the Barclaycard Arrival® Plus World Elite Mastercard®, Citi ThankYou® Preferred Card, and the Chase Sapphire Preferred® Card all offer double points on dining, and provide more flexibility than you’d get with Disney Reward Dollars
+- For dining, the Chase Sapphire Preferred® Card offers double points on dining, and provide more flexibility than you’d get with Disney Reward Dollars

 And those are just the personal cash back cards — if you start looking at business cards and cards that accrue program-specific points there are even more options.